 You can either work on the documents in real time or you can use One Drive to store your documents in the cloud and make them accessible to other team members.

 You can collaborate using your mobile phone, tablet or PC/laptop.
 Collaboration is possible between Office Online users and people using Office applications on their desktops.

-G Suite is the pioneer in the realm of collaboration.
+Google Workspace (formerly G Suite) is the pioneer in the realm of collaboration.

 People were collaborating on Google Docs and Google Sheets from the word go.

 Multiple people can work on the same document, spreadsheet or presentation at the same time, and multiple versions are saved for individual users so that from a particular time, any version can be retrieved, for any user.

 You can see right on your screen how many people are working on the document you are working on, and you can also see which portions are being edited or updated by which user.

 The simplest form of collaboration is storing your files in Google Drive so that people who have access to your Drive can work on the files.